arthurcgusmao/acg-emacs/README.md

-# My Emacs configuration.
+# My Emacs configurations

-My Emacs configurations.
+This repository contains all the configurations I use in Emacs.

 You can totally clone this repo if you want to.
 However, it was only tested on linux, so be aware that it may not work on Windows/MacOS.
 You may also find some hardcoded filepaths at the `acg-core.el` file, please change them to what works for you.

 Feel free to get in touch if you want to,

 Arthur

 ## Setup